 As the fungus limits water movement in branches, provide enough water, about 10 gallons of water for each inch of the tree’s diameter, for the diseased trees.
 No fungicides are available to treat this disease.

 Season: Prune infected trees during dry winter periods when temperatures are below 32 degrees.
 Pruning at this time will help prevent the spread of silver leaf.
 If pruning in the growing season, ensure you are doing it in dry conditions.

 Risk: Silver leaf will cause a slow decline in your cherry tree’s health and fruit yield.

 FAQ About Common Cherry Tree Diseases

-Cherry tree leaves usually turn brown from improper watering, weather stress, or diseases such as cherry leaf spot or brown rot.
+Cherry tree leaves usually turn brown from improper watering, weather stress, or cherry diseases such as cherry leaf spot or brown rot.

 High heat and drought can make leaves drop off as well as diseases like cherry leaf spot.

-It can vary based on fungus.
+It can vary based on the fungus.
 Black swellings or knots, silver leaves, light powdery patches, depressed cankers, and leaves falling off are all signs of a problem.

 Ethanol or isopropyl alcohol is ideal for sanitizing pruning equipment because blades can simply be wiped or dipped into disinfectant without a prolonged soak.

 Black knot-resistant cherry tree varieties include East Asian cherry, North Japanese hill cherry, and Prunus maackii (Manchurian cherry or Amur chokecherry).